Prevent Shared Key authorization for an Azure Storage account

 The classic subscription administrator roles Service Administrator and Co-Administrator include the equivalent of the Azure Resource Manager Owner role.
 The Owner role includes all actions, so a user with one of these administrative roles can also create and manage storage accounts.
-For more information, see Classic subscription administrator roles, Azure roles, and Azure AD administrator roles.
+For more information, see Azure roles, Azure AD roles, and classic subscription administrator roles.

 Disable Shared Key authorization

 Using an account that has the necessary permissions, disable Shared Key authorization in the Azure portal, with PowerShell or using the Azure CLI.

 To disallow Shared Key authorization for a storage account in the Azure portal, follow these steps:

 After you disallow Shared Key authorization, making a request to the storage account with Shared Key authorization will fail with error code 403 (Forbidden).
 Azure Storage returns an error indicating that key-based authorization is not permitted on the storage account.